 Mark is the Artistic Director of Diamonds From the Dust Chamber Choir, a professional vocal ensemble based in Worcester.
-Mark is also a tenor chorister with CONCORA (Connecticut Choral Artists) and the Schola Cantorum of St. John the Evangelist Roman Catholic Church in Worcester.
+Mark is also a tenor chorister with CONCORA (Connecticut Choral Artists).

 Mark is a composer of portions of the first musical setting of Holy Communion in Evangelical Lutheran Worship (2006), the commended worship book of the Evangelical Lutheran Church in America.
 He is the editor of Psalm Settings for the Church Year (2008, Augsburg Fortress) and Music Sourcebook for Lent and Three Days (2010, Augsburg Fortress).
 His numerous compositions for Christian worship are available from Augsburg Fortress.